Supply Chain Automation Software

 Frequently asked questions

 Manual supplier onboarding typically looks like this: someone sends an email asking for documents, the supplier replies with some but not all of them, someone chases the rest, someone validates the documents, someone enters the data into the ERP, and two weeks later the supplier is approved.
-Automation replaces that with a self-service supplier portal where the supplier enters their own data, uploads the required documents (certificates, bank details, insurance, compliance declarations), and the system validates what it can automatically — company registration checks, bank account format validation, document completeness.
+Automation replaces that with a self-service supplier portal where the supplier enters their own data, uploads the required documents (certificates, bank details, insurance, compliance declarations), and the system validates what it can automatically.
 Incomplete submissions trigger automatic reminders.
 Complete submissions are routed to your procurement team for a final review with a structured summary rather than a pile of attachments.
 ERP data entry is handled automatically on approval.
 Onboarding time typically drops from two to three weeks to three to five days.

 Work with us